Skip to content

 Watchers#

-A low level streaming interface (similar to informers) that presents Applied, Deleted or Restarted events.
+A streaming interface (similar to informers) that presents watcher::Events and does automatic relists under the hood.

 let api = Api::<Pod>::default_namespaced(client);